lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ballot cannot be changed.
 Methuselahs can gain votes and ballots in the following ways:

+#### 6.3.3.1.
+Political Action Cards

-**Political Action Cards**: Each Methuselah may gain one vote by using a political action card.
+Each Methuselah may gain one vote by using a political action card.
 These cards say "worth 1 vote" to indicate this.
 If a political action card was used to call the referendum, that card provides a vote for the acting vampire's controller.
 Other political action cards used for votes are simply burned without regard to the text on the cards.
 Each Methuselah can gain no more than 1 vote from political action cards.

+#### 6.3.3.2.
+Titled Vampires

-**Titled Vampires**: For each ready titled vampire a Methuselah controls, she gains extra votes.
+For each ready titled vampire a Methuselah controls, she gains extra votes.
 The number of votes gained depends on the title.
 A Methuselah gains:

 - 1 vote for each ready primogen or bishop, and
 - 2 votes for each ready prince, archbishop, baron, kholo or magaji, and